anan0110692/Image_classifier-/README.md

    2. Put all subfolders in big folder which will be used in the following steps.
 3. Prepare the testing set by simply putting all the testing images in one folder.(NO SUBFOLDER NEEDED ).
 4. Call the function "Train_(TrainingDataLoc,TestingDataLoc,Outloc").The describition of these arguments are givn as follows:
-   -TrainingDataLoc: is folder location of the training set.Ex:"C:\Users\anan\Desktop\trainingFolder".
+   - TrainingDataLoc: is folder location of the training set.Ex:"C:\Users\anan\Desktop\trainingFolder".
-   -TestingDataLoc:  is folder location of the testing set.Ex:"C:\Users\anan\Desktop\testingFolder".
+   - TestingDataLoc:  is folder location of the testing set.Ex:"C:\Users\anan\Desktop\testingFolder".
-   -Outloc: is folder location of the output txt file.Ex:"C:\Users\anan\Desktop\outFolder".
+   - Outloc: is folder location of the output txt file.Ex:"C:\Users\anan\Desktop\outFolder".